mem48/geocompr/main.md

 In this case, **raster** provides the possibility to divide the raster into smaller chunks (rows or blocks), and processes these iteratively instead of loading the whole raster file into RAM (for more information, please refer to `vignette("functions", package = "raster").

 For the illustration of the **raster** concepts, we will use datasets from the **spDataLarge** package.
-It consists of a few raster and one vector datasets representing an area of Zion National Park.
+It consists of a few raster and one vector datasets covering an area of the Zion National Park (Utah, USA).
-For example, `srtm.tif` is a digital elevation model of this area (for more details - see its documentation `?srtm`) Firstly, we would create a new `RasterLayer` object `new_raster`:
+For example, `srtm.tif` is a digital elevation model of this area (for more details - see its documentation `?srtm`) First of all, we would like to create a `RasterLayer` object named `new_raster`:

 ```r